awused/aw-fm/README.md

 ## Why

-Gui file managers on Linux aren't in a good state looking at either performance or features.
-I can't solve that.
-I can only write a file manager for myself.
+Gui file managers on Linux are almost all descended from Nautilus and have similar characteristics including performance traps and a lack of customization.
+They do, however, support things I won't, like udev.